domRiddle/ASF/FAQ.md

 Please, use some common sense and don't assume that you can do such crazy things only because ASF allows you to do that.
 Doing `loot ASF` on over 1k of bots can be easily considered a **[DDoS](https://en.wikipedia.org/wiki/DDoS)** attack, and personally I'm not shocked that somebody got banned for such a thing.
 Keep in mind some bare common sense and minimum of fair use in regards to Steam service, and **most likely** you'll be fine.

-Another case was a guy with 170+ bots getting banned during Steam's 2017 Winter Sale.
+Second case involved a guy with 170+ bots getting banned during Steam's 2017 Winter Sale.

 > Your account was blocked for violation of the agreement of the subscriber Steam.
 Judging by the exchanges and other factors, this account was used to illegally collect collectible cards on Steam, as well as related and not only commercial activities.
 > The account has been permanently blocked and Steam Support can not provide additional support on this issue.

 This case is once again very hard to analyze, because of vague response from Steam support that barely offers any details.
 Based on my personal thoughts, this user probably exchanged Steam cards for some kind of money (level up bot?) or in some other way tried to cash out on Steam.
 In case you were unaware, this is also illegal according to **[Steam ToS](https://store.steampowered.com/subscriber_agreement)**.

-Last case involved user with 120+ bots being banned for breach of **[Steam online conduct](https://store.steampowered.com/online_conduct?l=english)**.
+Third case involved user with 120+ bots being banned for breach of **[Steam online conduct](https://store.steampowered.com/online_conduct?l=english)**.

 > Hello XXX,
 > Thank you for contacting Steam Support.